ahgroup/handelgroupwebsite/content/home/people.md

 # People widget.
-widget = "people"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "people"  # Do not modify this line! active = true  # Activate this widget? true/false headless = true  # Homepage is headless, other widget pages are not.

 title = "Group Members"
 subtitle = ""